yanlinw/ztna-model-network/README.md

 * A ZTNA connector as a helm chart to connect all network services running on k8s to the ZTNA solution."

 ## Deployment
 To deploy this POC project, you will first need to install Hashicorp Terraform.
+Also, AWS Command Line Interface (CLI) must be set up and configured on the local machine before the deployment.
+To set up the AWS CLI, you will need to have an AWS account and install the AWS CLI software on your local machine.
+Once the CLI is installed, you can configure it with your AWS credentials and begin using it to interact with AWS services, detail steps are [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) .

 Follow these steps: